java-crypto/cross_platform_crypto/aes_cbc_256_pbkdf2_string_encryption.md

 | [NodeJS node-forge](AesCbc256Pbkdf2StringEncryption/AesCbc256Pbkdf2StringEncryption_FullNodeJs.js) | :white_check_mark: | [repl.it CpcNodeJsAesCbc256Pbkdf2StringEncryptionFull](https://repl.it/@javacrypto/CpcNodeJsAesCbc256Pbkdf2StringEncryptionFull#index.js/)
 | [Webcrypto](AesCbc256Pbkdf2StringEncryption/AesCbc256Pbkdf2StringEncryption_FullWebcrypto.html) | :white_check_mark: | [your browser AesCbc256Pbkdf2StringEncryption_FullWebcrypto.html](https://java-crypto.github.io/cross_platform_crypto/AesCbc256Pbkdf2StringEncryption/AesCbc256Pbkdf2StringEncryption_FullWebcrypto.html)

+An important note about the Webcrypto-program: the program is of **very poor quality** and should be used for demonstration purpose only.
+It has a lot of unnecessary conversions - **never ever use it as basis for your own (business) programs**.

 This is an output (as there are random elements your output will differ):

 ```plaintext